AxcelVillagran/AxcelVillagran/README.md

 - ⚡ Fun fact: ...
 -->
 ### Who am I?
-I'm a Computer Science student with knowledge about different areas like Software Design, Object-Oriented Programming, Databases, Data Structures and Human-Interactio Design.
+I'm a Computer Science student with knowledge about different areas like Software Design, Object-Oriented Programming, Databases, Data Structures and Human-Interaction Design.

 ### Projects
--Implementation of a LAN network using Quagga and virtual machines -Videogame store making use of data structures
+-Implementation of a LAN network using Quagga and virtual machines -Videogame store making use of data structures -Curriculum Vitae (HTML and CSS)
+-Landing Page (HTML and CSS)
+-Time and Weather Dashboard (HTML, CSS and JavaScript)